The Cut (2024 film)

-The Cut is a 2024 psychological thriller film directed by Sean Ellis and starring Orlando Bloom as an Irish boxer ending his retirement to seek a championship title, undergoing a drastic weight cutting regimen at the urging of his coach.
-The film premiered as a Special Presentation at the Toronto International Film Festival on 5 September 2024.
+The Cut is a 2024 psychological thriller film directed by Sean Ellis.
+It stars Orlando Bloom as an Irish boxer ending his retirement to seek a championship title, undergoing a drastic weight cutting regimen at the urging of his coach.
+The film premiered as a Special Presentation at the Toronto International Film Festival (TIFF) on 5 September 2024.

 Premise

 Determined to win a championship title after coming out of retirement, an Irish fighter begins a grueling training and weight loss regimen under a demanding, unorthodox boxing coach.